-- Item: CNE0019 Actual Weight:"Actual Weight" means we weighed this item ourselves.
-119 g
+- Item: CNE0003 Actual Weight:"Actual Weight" means we weighed this item ourselves.
+97 g

-The Cane Creek 40-Series Headset is polished and anodized Black.
-Cane Creek adds laser etched graphics including their Skink logo.
-This is a traditional headset that will mate a fork with a straight 1-1/8" steerer tube to a 1-1/8" head tube having a 34mm i.d.
+The Cane Creek 40-Series Integrated Headset has a top bearing cover that's CNC machined from 6061 T6 aluminum, and it's polished and anodized Black.
+Cane Creek adds laser etched graphics to the top cover, including their Skink logo.
+This is an integrated headset that will mate a fork with a straight 1-1/8" steerer tube to a 1-1/8" straight head tube having a 41.1mm i.d.
 The top bearing cover is compatible with Cane Creek Interlok spacers.
-The stack height for the top cup is 16mm and the bottom is 12mm.
+The stack height for the top bearing cover assembly is 15mm and the bottom is a mere 1mm.